CastielWong/Laboratory/DevOps/Kubernetes/README.md

 - Container runtime

 ### etcd
-To persist the Kubernetes cluster's state, all cluster configuration data is saved to etcd. etcd is a distributed key-value store which only holds cluster state related data, no client workload data. etcd may be configured on the master node (stacked topology), or on its dedicated host (external topology) to help reduce the chances of data store loss by decoupling it from the other control plane agents.
+To persist the Kubernetes cluster's state, all cluster configuration data is saved to __etcd__.
+__etcd__ is a distributed key-value store which only holds cluster state related data, no client workload data.
+__etcd__ may be configured on the master node (stacked topology), or on its dedicated host (external topology) to help reduce the chances of data store loss by decoupling it from the other control plane agents.

-With stacked etcd topology, High Availability (HA) master node replicas ensure the etcd data store's resiliency as well.
+With stacked __etcd__ topology, High Availability (HA) master node replicas ensure the __etcd__ data store's resiliency as well.
-However, that is not the case with external etcd topology, where the etcd hosts have to be separately replicated for HA, a configuration that introduces the need for additional hardware.
+However, that is not the case with external __etcd__ topology, where the __etcd__ hosts have to be separately replicated for HA, a configuration that introduces the need for additional hardware.

 ### Container Runtime
 A container runtime is the component which runs the containerized application upon request.
 Docker Engine remains the default for Kubernetes, though CRI-O and others are gaining community support.
 Although Kubernetes is described as a "container orchestration engine", it does not have the capability to directly handle containers.
 In order to manage a container's lifecycle, Kubernetes requires a __container runtime__ on the node where a Pod and its containers are to be scheduled.

 Kubernetes supports many container runtimes:
 - Docker: although a container platform which uses "containerd" as a container runtime, it is the most popular container runtime used with Kubernetes
 - CRI-O: Container Runtime Interface, a lightweight OCI-compatible (Open Container Initiative)container runtime for Kubernetes, it also supports Docker image registries